nullsem/asciiart/README.md

 asciiart
 ========

-This will ultimately be a tool to create optimized ascii art from random images.
+This is a simple utility to generate ascii art from images.

+It currently only supports modes '1' and 'L'.